freeorion/freeorion/default/scripting/focs/README.md

 # Developing
 We don't want to add all things at once, so we will add them in timely manner during the conversion process.

+# Modules
+New way to define FOCS objects are modules defined in C++.
+They are correctly imported same way it was done with `freeorion` module.